Revised 15/28 October 2013

 rubida Schltr.
 D- rich pink 1/2" flowers; 15-25 in umbel; leaves shiny, medium sized on a moderate vine.
 New Britain, New Ireland?

-NEW schneei, Schlecter D-, 3/8", white or greenish white flowers, plant much like leucorhoda, but flowers like chlorantha - but half the size.
+NEW schneei, Schlecter D-, 3/8", greenish-white flowers, plant much like leucorhoda, but flowers like chlorantha - but half the size.
 Re-collected on Pohnpei, Caroline Islands, in 2010.

 scortechinii, King/Gamble D- 1/2", straw colored flowers; 4-6 in umbel; leaves moderately small, sometimes veins are red, on a scrambling vine.
 Malaysia